“We always want to romanticize ugly things.”

 GM: “Of course you will, sweetie,” her dad answers her.
 “I’d love a woman for who she was.
 There are other good men out there.”

-Fall’s 2008 semester passes to winter and the day Celia has been looking forward to more than Christmas.
-It’s shortly before the semester begins that Celia’s mother presents her with a tuition check and car: a pink Volkswagen Beetle.
+Fall’s 2008 semester rolls along.
+It’s shortly before midterm freshman grades are posted that Celia’s mother presents her with a tuition check and car: a pink Volkswagen Beetle.
 She bought it used.

 “It’s not the flashiest ride, sweetie, but it’ll get you to beauty school…”